chimaera66/DNA-autosomal-superkit-creator/README.md

 ## How it works
 1. The script will determine what company that are used based the filename/comments.
 This is far from perfect.
 2. It will then "normalize" the testkit to a standard format.
-3. The gender of the kit will also be guessed, since it changes how the scrip handles X/Y/MT chromosomes (males have only one X and Y chromosome and cannot have heterozygous calls on these chromosomes)
+3. The gender of the kit will also be guessed, since it changes how the script handles X/Y/MT chromosomes (males only have one X and Y chromosome and cannot have heterozygous calls on these chromosomes)
 4. If the kit is determined to be of male origin, then it will change heterozygous calls to nocalls.
 5. The file will be somewhat cleaned by removing genotypes larger than two alleles and move calls on position 0 to "junk" chromosome 0.
 6. Then it will concatenate the dna files and sort according a predetermined order.